 Her Excellency, the Second Lady of Ghana, Madame Samira Bawumia in the photo with CFA students.
-Mrs Bawumia, wife of Vice President, Mahamudu Bawumia, was the conference keynote speaker.
+Mrs. Bawumia, wife of Vice President, Mahamudu Bawumia, was the conference keynote speaker.
 She spoke about the importance of education, accessible healthcare, empowerment of women, and encouraged the participation of the CFA students at the conference.

 The President of the Chamber, Florence Torson-Hart said in her speech: “to be pro-woman does not mean you are anti-man.”
-Our contingent, which included two young men and one male staff member, appreciated that!
+Our contingent, which included two young men and one male staff member, appreciated that.
 They understand, through experience from CFA’s model of inclusion, how such an attitude promotes greater mutual understanding and that it is a best practice towards the global drive for equity.
 When they heard the second lady of Ghana speak about how women are to complete each other, not to compete among themselves, they were further inspired.

 The various breakout panels transformed the thoughts of our students as they reconsidered long-held beliefs and concepts about gender roles, healthcare, and technology.
-Edith, who wants to be a human advocate, attended a session on trauma-informed legal counsel for victims of human trafficking & sexual exploitation.
+Edith, who wants to be a human advocate, attended a session on trauma-informed legal counsel for victims of human trafficking and sexual exploitation.
 This rekindled her fire to advocate for the less privileged in society.
 Her understanding and ability to communicate on social issues like sexual exploitation are broader and she is able to see beyond her previous beliefs and social-religious context.
 She expressed her ideas in a lengthy discussion on social issues during the ride back from Accra to Ho.

 Joy-Jessy who wants to be a pharmacologist, learned in his Health and Wellness session, that behavior and habit contribute to the well-being of a person and it is the first method of treatment to consider when treating a patient.
-He now sees curative medicine not only as the consumption of chemicals or medication but also how changing a person’s lifestyle, diet and environment can change their health.
+He now sees curative medicine not only as the consumption of chemicals or medication, but also how changing a person’s lifestyle, diet, and environment can change their health.

 As the Program Director, it was exciting to watch them express their takeaways from the program.
 Listening to them analyze social issues with passion and seeing their desire to achieve greater heights makes it all worth the effort and support we give.